What is Yacon?

 Health Benefits of Yacon

-Cholesterol Monitoring: Aside from its importance to diabetics, yacon is also important for people who need to control their cholesterol.
-Research has shown that consuming yacon results in a general lowering of fasting triglyceride and low-density lipoprotein levels.
-In other words, the fructooligosaccharides that compose yacon help to lower lipid levels and prevent the accumulation of “bad” cholesterol.
-This aids in the prevention of a wide variety of heart concerns, including coronary heart disease.
+Research has shown that consuming yacon may help in lowering of fasting triglyceride and low-density lipoprotein levels.
+In other words, the fructooligosaccharides that compose yacon may help to lower lipid levels and prevent the accumulation of bad cholesterol.
+This might aid in the prevention of a wide variety of heart concerns, including coronary heart disease.

-Weight Loss Aid: Although this has been hotly debated in certain circles, various researchers claim that eating yacon can help increase weight loss.
-Since it is not composed of starch (like most tubers), but fills you up, and has a very low level of calories, it is thought to result in overall weight loss.
-This can also be caused by the slight laxative effect of yacon (perhaps due to its fiber content) and the increased satiety that people feel after eating this sweet plant.
+Various researchers claim that eating yacon may help to increase weight loss.
+They base their claim on the fact that yacon is not composed of starch (like most tubers), but fills you up, and has a very low level of calories, which is thought to result in overall weight loss.

-Liver Health: The liver is the source of glucose in our body, so it makes sense that regulation of glucose through eating yacon would affect our livers in some way.
-In fact, studies have shown that proper amounts of yacon (particularly when combined with milk thistle) prevent fat accumulation in the liver and maintain proper liver health and function.
+The liver is the source of glucose in our body, so it makes sense that regulation of glucose through eating yacon would affect our liver health in some way.
+In fact, studies have shown that this root (particularly when combined with milk thistle) might prevent fat accumulation in the liver and maintain proper liver health and function.